amercader/jQuery-Simple-Presentation-Plugin/README.md

 Events
 ------
-You can listen to two types of events. `show_slide.slide` will be fired every time a slide is shown, but `load_slide.slide` only the first time.
+You can listen to two types of events. `show_slide.slides` will be fired every time a slide is shown, but `load_slide.slides` only the first time.

     <div class="slide" id="slide-1">